mgibbs1259/mary-gibbs-dev/content/blog/ds-interviewing-auc/index.md

 > Let's assume that you, the reader, go on a fishing trip and you only want to catch mahi-mahi.
 >
-> -    True Positive Rate: TPR = True Positives / (True Positives + False Negatives)
+> -    True Positive Rate: Measures the proportion of mahi-mahi that you successfully caught out of all of the mahi-mahi present in the ocean.
+TPR = True Positives / (True Positives + False Negatives)
-> -    False Positive Rate: FPR = False Positives / (False Positives + True Negatives)
+> -    False Positive Rate: Measures the proportion of non-mahi-mahi that you caught that were incorrectly identified as mahi-mahi.
+FPR = False Positives / (False Positives + True Negatives)
->
-> The trade-off

 ROC curves are created by plotting the TPR on the y-axis and the FPR on the x-axis at different classification thresholds.
+The optimal point on a ROC curve will depend on the problem.

-PR curves are typically used to evaluate binary classification models, especially when your data has a class imbalance, by illustrating the trade-off between precision and recall.
+PR curves are typically used to evaluate binary classification models by illustrating the trade-off between precision and recall.
 Another quick refresher, but this time on precision and recall...

 > Let's assume that you, the reader, go on another fishing trip and you still only want to catch mahi-mahi.
 >